difference between forward and future contract

 A futures contract is a standardized agreement to buy or sell an underlying asset at a predetermined price and at a specified future date.
 The contract is traded on an exchange, and each contract is standardized in terms of size, settlement date, and price.
 This means that the buyer and seller of a futures contract have no control over the terms of the contract.
 The only thing they can do is to buy or sell the futures contract on the exchange.

-See also difference between union and union all
+See also difference between mouth ulcer and cancer

 The Main Differences Between Forward and Futures Contracts